alexandrediasldev/Montreal-Snow/README.md

-# Chinese postman solver
+# Clearing Montreal of snow
-The goal of this project is to calculate a path to clear the snow in Montréal.
+The goal of this project solve a chinese postman problem and calculating a path to clear the snow in Montréal.

 ## Theory:
 The theoric part of the solution without any library needed in requirement.txt